 There’s no medical indication for this many ultrasounds but there are many compelling reasons to avoid prenatal ultrasound exposure.

-Ultrasound machine manufacturers and obstetricians are laughing all the way to the bank.
+It’s hard not to feel like ultrasound machine manufacturers and obstetricians are laughing all the way to the bank.
 Ca-ching.

 On the subject of recommending dangerous practices that cause harm to developing brains, I’ve also been reading the science—both laboratory studies and epidemiology—that shows that acetaminophen, the main ingredient in Tylenol, depletes glutathione levels in the body.